yo-resistor/project_hand_pose/README.md

 First, it resets the file environment by running reset_data_folder.
 Then, user can take a screenshot from livestream video whenever the user wants.
 The user can label the taken image, so it can be automatically saved in organized file structure.

+datasets.py
+This script is to prepare data sets and data loaders for training.